UMB-Heatmap/heatmap/readMe.txt

-**** Otherwise, all algorithms work with all visuals **** if having errors with gif creation for distribution, 3d_scatter, or 3d_walk, check that you have:
+**** Otherwise, all algorithms work with all visuals **** if having errors with gif creation for distribution, 3d_scatter, 3d_walk, or shadedrelief check that you have:
     heatmaps/3d_scatter/
     heatmaps/3d_walk/
     heatmaps/distribution/
+    heatmaps/shadedrelief/
 subfolders in the heatmaps folder

     Lagged Fibonacci arguments: